knime/knime-business-hub-public/networking/ingress-nginx/README.md

 ## Openshift

 If you are deploying into an Openshift cluster you can use the default HAProxy ingress controller instead of ingress-nginx.
 Openshift will generate Route resources automatically as long as the `ingressClassName` of each `Ingress` resource is changed to that of the controller.
 By default this will be `openshift-default`.
-If you want these Routes to terminate TLS then this can be done here as well, uncomment the TLS block in each Ingress rule and fill in as needed.
+If you do not want these Routes to terminate TLS, comment out the TLS block in each Ingress rule.

 > See [Openshift Docs: Route Creation From Ingress](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html#nw-ingress-creating-a-route-via-an-ingress_route-configuration) for more details on configuration options.